Brian-MacCurtin/SQL-Layoffs-Project/README.md

 | 1        | Juul               | SF Bay Area    | *null*         | 400            | 0.3000               | 2022-11-10 | Unknown        | United States    | 1500                   |
 | 1        | Juul               | SF Bay Area    | Consumer       | 900            | 0.3000               | 2020-05-05 | Unknown        | United States    | 1500                   |

-Three of the four companies that didn't have an industry listed in one row have their industry listed in another row.
-I used a self join to add a company's industry instead of the null.
+Three of the four companies that didn't have an industry listed in one row, have their industry listed in another row.
+I used a self join to add the company's industry.
 ```SQL
 SELECT *
 FROM layoffs_staging2 t1